-During the twelve months ended July 31, 2019, the Company changed the determination of its operating segments.
 The Company has two operating segments: Supply Chain and Direct Marketing.
-This change was made to be consistent with the information provided to the Company's chief operating decision-maker for purposes of making decisions about allocating resources and assessing performance and quantitative thresholds.
-The Company has also determined that it has two reportable segments: Supply Chain and Direct Marketing.
-The October 31, 2018 financial information has been restated to reflect these changes on a comparable basis.
+The Company determined that its two reportable segments are the same as its operating segments.
 The Company also has Corporate-level activity, which consists primarily of costs associated with certain corporate administrative functions such as legal, finance, share-based compensation and acquisition costs which are not allocated to the Company's reportable segments.
 The Corporate-level balance sheet information includes cash and cash equivalents, debt and other assets and liabilities which are not identifiable to the operations of the Company's operating segments.
 All significant intra-segment amounts have been eliminated.

 During the three months ended October 31, 2019, the Company recorded a \$6.4 million adjustment to correct an out-of-period misstatement related to the Company's estimate for certain tax related liabilities.
-Had this correction been recorded for the twelve months ended July 31, 2019, the Company's selling, general and administrative expenses and net loss for that period would have been reduced to \$137.7 million and \$60.3 million, respectively.
+Had this correction been recorded for the fiscal year ended July 31, 2019, the Company's selling, general and administrative expenses and net loss for that period would have been reduced to \$137.7 million and \$60.3 million, respectively.
 The Company's accrued expenses as of July 31, 2019 would have been reduced to \$106.3 million.